 For example, you want to become a jazz musician.
 By all means, study everything about jazz music — songwriting, theory, techniques, melodies, jazz musicians, and so on.

 Or if you want to be an actor, study everything about acting — the fundamentals of acting, the actors you admire, do’s and don’ts, and so on.

-Same goes to different careers or professions such as sales, writing, engineering, gardening, programming.
+Same goes to different professions such as sales, writing, engineering, gardening, programming.
 What else?

-They watch the news every day.
-They watch shallow variety TV shows every day.
-They scroll their Facebook news feed every hour.
-They surround themselves with negative people who complain and talk shit all the time.
+We watch the news every day.
+We watch shallow variety TV shows every day.
+We scroll our Facebook news feed every hour.
+We surround ourselves with negative people who complain and talk shit all the time.

 This is quite alarming.
 Everything we place into our minds (also our body of course) has an effect on it — and it could be positive or negative.

 What we consume can influence the way we lead our lives.

 Watch the news every day and you’ll notice yourself becoming anxious and negative.
 Because most news are negative and they make you worried.

 Watch shallow variety TV shows every day and you’ll notice yourself becoming shallow, too.
 Because most of these shows are completely nonsense and don’t add value to your life.

 Scroll Facebook news feed every day and you’ll notice yourself becoming envious and unhappy.
 Because you try to keep up with your Facebook friends who project that they have perfect lives (and they’re not even your true friends).

 You will learn the things you need to learn, and act accordingly.

 This may sound countercultural, but it’s undeniably effective.
 If we don’t get serious at managing the things we consume on a daily basis, how can we expect to achieve our dreams and live a meaningful life?